 The other, more common, objection is that LGBTQ people are simply sinful or are always in conflict with church teaching.
 But that’s false for two reasons.
 To begin with, it ignores the fact that many LGBTQ people aren’t doing anything at all against church teaching.
 Imagine a young LGBTQ person who is not in any sort of sexual relationship but simply wants to be loved and accepted.
 Where is the sin?
 Second, it ignores the fact that all of us are imperfect.
 Who among us is in conformity in all parts of our lives with church teaching on all matters?

-Pride Month, as I see, it is more about human dignity than about personal vanity.
+Pride Month, as I see it, is more about human dignity than about personal vanity.
 It’s about marking the place in society for a group of people who have long been excluded.

 As an aside, that doesn’t mean that you have to like every event or parade or float or meme during Pride Month.
 It does mean, however, that you’re invited to see the human dignity of each LGBTQ person in a special way during those 30 days.